 When the Hillcrest Hope opened the store in Liberty, I was super excited because I wanted to serve with a ministry that gives a hand-up to the working poor.

 I started to volunteer, initially, because I just moved to town and thought it might be a good way to meet new people.
 I stuck around because I really enjoy the work that I do.

 How long have you volunteered with Hillcrest Hope?

 As of April 23rd, Brenda Kirkendoll and I will have been here 5 years.
 I like it here because I’m doing good things for people in my own community, and I’m doing it with good friends.

 I started as a community service worker.
 After working through my hours needed to satisfy my traffic ticket problem, I realized I genuinely missed being at the store.
 I went back and asked if I could join as a volunteer, and I was shocked they said yes!
 Years later, I’m still here running the Linens department, and someday soon, I hope to convince Ryan to let me do Toys and Purses.

 Whether you are looking for a way to fill some extra hours, meet some new friends, uncover some treasures of your own, or simply complete some community service hours, this is the place for you.
 We love the uniqueness of each and every volunteer that walks through our doors.
 So, try it out.
 Spend a day with us at the store.
 You can help support the transformational housing program of Hillcrest Hope and bring your friends along too!

 You don’t even have to wait.
-Get plugged in by filling out THIS FORM now.
+Get plugged in by clicking the button below now.
 Join the fun!